 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), ASL is a complete, complex language consisting of signs made by the hands, facial expressions and body language.
 The National Association of the Deaf (NAD) calls ASL the “backbone of the American Deaf culture.”

 “Many who are not familiar with ASL think it’s English and hand gestures,” O’Banion said.
 “It’s not.
 Signing is different between countries and regions, much like the spoken word is different between countries and regions.”

 While the origins of sign language are not clear, most agree that it began almost 200 years ago and has been evolving ever since.
 Like modern language, sign language has different accents, rhythms, rules for pronunciation, word order and grammar.
 The language is so complex, some members of Deaf culture say they can identify when a person learned ASL simply by observing the way they sign.

 How to communicate with a Deaf person

-Fortunately, you don’t need to know ASL in order to communicate with a Deaf person.
+Fortunately, you don’t need to know ASL in order to know how to communicate with a Deaf person.
 According to a tip sheet developed by the Rochester Institute of Technology, one of the country’s premiere learning institutions for the Deaf, there are five guidelines to remember when communicating with the Deaf.